 On North Stradbroke Island, substantial areas of Point Lookout and Dunwich have been identified as having a risk of land slippage, some areas being listed as high to very high on Landslide Hazard mapping.

-There is a reasonable level of residential development in these areas which is regulated under the Redland Planning Scheme to comply with the requirements of the Landslide Hazard Overlay which aims to mitigate against the risk of landslide.
+There is a reasonable level of residential development in these areas which is regulated under the Redland City Plan to comply with the requirements of the Landslide Hazard Overlay which aims to mitigate against the risk of landslide.
 The overall outcomes sought for the Landslide Hazard Code are the following –

 a) to limit the extent of uses and other development to an appropriate level, relative to the area’s landslide hazard risk;